What HAZMAT Course Should I Take?

 - People who regularly work with, or clean up hazardous materials or wastes with exposures within “permissible” levels and are not required to use respiratory protection

-OSHA requires an additional 16 hours of classroom training plus 2 additional documented days of field experience for those whose job requirements have changed.
-They were trained as a 24 hour Hazwoper Occasional Site Worker, but now have or will have the potential to be exposed above permissible exposure limits as a General Site Worker, you will need Crossover Module (16-Hour HAZWOPER Training).
+OSHA requires an additional 16 hours of classroom training plus two additional documented days of field experience for those whose job requirements have changed.
+For instance, if you received training as a 24 hour HAZWOPER Occasional Site Worker but have since or will have the potential to be exposed above permissible exposure limits as a General Site Worker, you will need Crossover Module (16-Hour HAZWOPER Training).

-This is the certification required for shipping hazmat within the US.
-The training will cover how to work safely with hazardous materials and the basic requirements for DOT Hazmat Employee.
-This course contains a section with general awareness training regarding hazardous materials security.
-While the DOT does not have a requirement for the number of hours, this course takes 4 hours to complete.
+This is the certification required for shipping or transporting hazmat within the US.
+Our DOT Hazmat courses meet the requirements for general awareness, function-specific, safety, security awareness and in-depth security training as prescribed in Title 49 CFR, Part 172, Subpart H. While the DOT does not have a requirement for the number of hours, this course takes four hours to complete.

 Who should take this training?

 - A person who prepares hazardous material(s) for transportation, including the shipping/receiving department where chemicals are used, stored, or processed

 - A person involved in the transportation of a hazardous material, such as a truck driver